Copyright © James R Meyer 2012 - 2018 www.jamesrmeyer.com

 And that means that if there could be infinitely many such excluded irrational numbers, then that infinity could not in any sense be a “bigger” infinity than that of the rational numbers.

-But, according to conventional Lebesgue measure theory, the set of all these isolated points not in the set A is a set that has a measure of at least 8⁄9, but any infinite set of isolated points that has a finite definition (Footnote: e.g., the rational numbers, the square roots of prime numbers) has a measure of zero.
+But, according to conventional Lebesgue measure theory, the set of all these single points not in the set A is a set that has a measure of at least 8⁄9, but any infinite set of single points that has a finite definition (Footnote: e.g., the rational numbers, the square roots of prime numbers) has a measure of zero.

 Note that the professor’s definition tells us nothing more about membership of his new set A other than it is the original set A less the single irrational r - it tells us nothing about other members of the set A.